zalando-nakadi/fahrschein/README.md

 ./gradlew test -Pjackson.version=2.9.0
 ```

 The [integration tests](.github/workflows/ci.yaml) include running the build with our supported baseline dependency as well as the latest micro release of Jackson, Apache HttpClient and Spring.
+Please update the section in the README when bumping dependency baselines, and add this to the release notes.

 ### End-to-End tests